The Definitive Condom Buying Guide

 1. Sensitivity / Thinness

 By far the most common complaint about condoms and therefore one of the more common questions are what condom should I get if sensitivity is an issue?
 The quickest answer is, a thinner condom is generally needed.
 Although, if the receiving partner is the one with the issue, you may want to look at textured options as well.
+Check out the ONE Vanish Hyperthin condom if thinness is a must for you!

 2. Latex Allergies

 In recent years, there has been a lot more options out there for those with latex allergies or latex sensitivity.
 When talking about this though, it’s important to figure out whether or not there is an actual allergy to latex or perhaps something else.
 Many times, people think they’re allergic to latex when they actually might be having a reaction to something else such as certain types of spermicidal lubricants.
 If you still have allergic reactions when using non-latex condoms, you are probably having a reaction to something else.
 Check out our wide selection of non-latex condoms.
+For the best non latex condom and one of the thinnest condoms, check out Lifestyles SKYN Elite Thin condom.

 3. Larger or Smaller-Sized Condoms

 Although condoms are designed to accommodate a variety of different sized people, there are going to be those that have more specific needs when it comes to size.
 What is important to know here is that when talking about size, we are mostly concerned with width and snugness.
 Many people think they need a smaller condom because there is an extra inch or two extra in the length.
 When using a condom, the most important thing is that you do not want it slipping off or conversely being to tight.
 If it is too tight, you need a larger condom.
 It is common to have a little bit of extra length and it is typically not an issue for concern.
 As long as the condom is comfortable and secure, you probably have the right size.
+Caution Wear Iron Grip is out best selling snugger fit condom.
+Durex XXL is one of the largest condoms on the market.

 4. Performance-Enhancing Condoms